gaps-closure/build/apps/examples/reliable_rpc_examples/README.md

 ```
 - Build and run the examples using standard procedure(CLEAN SOURCE, ANNOTATE, ANALYZE PARTITION CONFLICTS, EMULATE) .
 Note: `.solution/refactored` subdirectory in each example contains a sample(working) annotated code.

+### Simulation of loss and delays(Three ways to do it):
+- Use core ui's loss and delay knobs (unreliable)
+- Use linux tc command to drop and delay pkts (https://sandilands.info/sgordon/dropping-packets-in-ubuntu-linux-using-tc-and-iptables)
+- Drop and delay pkts at hal level.
+Need to add some pseduo test code in build/src/hal/api/xdcomms.c.
+Use env variable to set loss and delay.
+Code stored in branch [loss_delay_simulation](https://github.com/gaps-closure/hal/compare/develop...loss_delay_simulation?expand=1)